 If you have diabetes, try to avoid fruits with high sugar content (e.g. grapes and mangoes).
 Vegetables such as spinach, mushrooms or well-cooked cauliflower, broccoli and other soft, easy to swallow vegetables would be excellent choices.

 If you have a lot of trouble incorporating fibre into your diet, think about buying a smoothie machine or maybe you can even use your regular mixer.
 If it is strong enough, it pulverizes any fruit or vegetable into a fine smoothie that is very tasty!
 “Ninja” is one such good brand for blenders.
 You can increase the taste further by adding reasonable quantities of sugar, chocolate powder, honey and other condiments.

 If you have trouble swallowing, remember to make the smoothie on the thicker side, almost like custard.
 This can be achieved by putting a banana or two in each smoothie.
 Make sure there are no large chunks of fruits/vegetables.
 You can take it in a bowl and eat it with a spoon.
 Thick smoothies eaten with a spoon are easier to swallow than very thin smoothies.

 Is it important to drink enough water?

 Water is essential to keep the stools soft.
-It is absorbed by the fiber in the diet so that the bulk of the stool increases and it is easier for intestines to push it forwards and ultimately out of the body.
+It is absorbed by the fibre in the diet.
+This swollen up fibre increases the bulk of stool.
+This bulk makes it easier for intestines to push it forwards and ultimately out of the body.

 Patients with Parkinson’s disease often don’t drink enough water because of two problems: